FACTBOX-Cricket-Australia captain Michael Clarke

 * His highest test score of 329 not out came against India in Sydney in 2012

+* Ended ODI career after leading Australia to World Cup victory in March.

-* Finished his ODI career with 7981 runs from 245 matches with eight centuries and 58 half-centuries
+* Scored 7981 runs from 245 ODI matches with eight centuries and 58 half-centuries

 * Clarke averaged more than 44 in ODIs and his highest score of 130 came against India at Bangalore in 2007

-* A part-time left-arm spinner, Clarke also has taken 31 test wickets and 57 in ODIs.
+* A part-time left-arm spinner, Clarke has taken 31 test wickets and 57 in ODIs.

+* His best bowling figures, six wickets for nine runs, were also against India, in Mumbai in 2004.

-* Also played 34 Twenty20 Internationals, before quitting the format in 2011 to focus on tests and ODIs.
+* Also played 34 Twenty20 Internationals, before quitting that format in 2011 to focus on the longer versions of the game.
+(Compiled Amlan Chakraborty; editing by Julian Linden)

-* Clarke has led Australia in 74 ODIs, of which Australia won 50.

-* A brilliant slip fielder, Clarke has taken 125 catches in tests and 106 in ODIs.